paravsingla/paravsingla.github.io/_posts/2018-12-22-my-first-hackintosh.md

 I recently built my first hackintosh.

 A hackintosh is a computer running mac os on non apple hardware.
 As you can imagine, its a long and involved process.
-I faced across a couple of challenges on the way, but was able to do it with some help from the popular hackintosh forums on the internet.
+I came across a couple of challenges on the way, but was able to do it with some help from the popular hackintosh forums on the internet.
 But running MacOs was not what I was excited about.
 It was the hardware.
 The brand spanking new hardware.

 The thing is a beast.
 Intel i7 8700k with liquid cooling, 32 gigs of DDR4 memory and a 24 inch (almost) bezel less display.
 Putting it together was a blast.
 Initially, I wanted to build a custom case.
 I wanted to make it portable.
 I talked to my friend who has more knowledge than me in the field and we discussed designs for days.